DFranzen/Simple-Universal-Touchpad-for-Homeassistant/README.md

 # Simple Universal Touchpad for Homeassistant / Lovelace
 This card displays a simple universal touchpad which writes its events into helper variables.
 This way the events can be acted upon with any automation.
+(Inspired and initially based on code from https://github.com/iablon/HomeAssistant-Touchpad-Card)

 ## Sample view
 ### Card